a369kuma/Nba_Data_10_Years/README.md

-# NBA Game Logs Scraper
+# NBA Game Log Scraper

 This project is a Python script designed to scrape NBA game logs from Basketball Reference for every NBA team from 2013 to 2024.
 The data is processed into a structured format and saved as a CSV file for further analysis.